 MENU Dorset features a centered masthead mirrored by balanced/mirrored/symmetrical imagery.
 There are several subheadings as well.
 On the other hand, Crème Brûlée uses simple typography and hardly any subheadings, depending instead on using lush food photography to sell the magazine.
 As for color schemes, Crème Brûlée and MENU Dorset both changes theirs up issue by issue, depending instead on consistency in their typography and imagery.

 Why these differences?
-Well, even though both of these magazines cover food, they have two very different approaches.
+Well, even though both of these online magazines cover food, they have two very different approaches.
 Crème Brûlée focuses on a specific category of food in each issue, so its choice of cover art is chosen so that you can literally judge the magazine by its cover.
 You don’t have to be able to read Russian to know that these specific issues are about berries, seasonal vegetables, etc.

 Meanwhile, MENU Dorset is about a local culinary community.
 Its masthead is much stronger than the simple serif font that Crème Brûlée uses.
 Even the cover imagery, whether it’s a collage or a single dish, is symmetrical (or nearly so) and points up at the masthead.
 There’s also several cover lines about what you can read about inside.
 Its articles are more varied than Crème Brûlée’s, so it needs to be more literal about telling you what’s inside instead of depending on a single image and theme like Crème Brûlée does.

-With these examples in mind, think about what your magazine is trying to convey.
+With these examples in mind, think about what your digital magazine is trying to convey.
 Is your tone serious, or are you trying to tell a fun story?
 What about your audience?
 Is it a small niche or or a more general audience?
 Is your topic broad like MENU Dorset or more focused like Crème Brûlée?
 Let these questions inform your choices and you’ll be well on your way to creating a guide that will bring consistency to your publication.

 Start Creating Your Interactive Digital Magazine Now!